Cat Breeders Pay with their Hearts

 We want our cats to have:

 - Significant lounging room which equals costly heating and cooling bills.

-- Kitty towers, scratching posts, and jungle gyms which are in abundance and SAFE which we replaced every six to eight months due to daily activity and wear.
+- Kitty towers are in abundance and replaced every six months due to daily activity.

-- Top quality diets detailed with extreme cleanliness in which food and water dishes that are dumped, bleached and heat sanitized daily.
+- Top-quality diets are detailed with extreme cleanliness in which food and water dishes are dumped, bleached, and heat sanitized daily.

 - Litter pans are also dumped, bleached, and refilled every single day of the year.

 - We do not even own a litter scooper.

-- Fresh clean bedding is supplied daily to keep all the kitties comfortable, warm, & cozy.
+- We supply fresh clean bedding daily to keep all the kitties comfortable, warm, & cozy.

 - Caring and compassion are free; exceptional quality care is not.

 Even Humane societies and animal shelters charge $150- $250 for a cat or kitten to ensure they are entering a forever home that is suitable.